Should Alzheimer’s Patients Live Alone?

 Improving Safety for Alzheimer’s Patients Living Alone

-Living in a place that is safe, familiar and comfortable is important for those suffering from Alzheimer’s disease.
+Living in a place that is safe, familiar, and comfortable is important for those suffering from Alzheimer’s disease.
 With time, Alzheimer’s disease impairs judgment and problem-solving skills, increasing a person’s risk of injury.
 Therefore, family members with a patient who wants to remain at home can help reduce certain environmental risks.
 For example, to promote safety and limit challenges and frustrations:

-- Involve the patient to promote independence.
+- Involve the patient in promoting independence.